 Let me start this post by saying that a TA DA list is NOT a to-do list.
 This exercise is not about adding anything else to your already full plate.

 It’s all about celebrating and shifting your mindset from doing to being and feeling, which is key when you’re trying to get out of overwhelm and feel happier and more joyful.
-(You can take the Play Persona quiz here to see how good you are at actually making that shift!).

 I was almost FIFTY and still wasn’t doing what I wanted to do when I grew up though I had finally figured out what I didn’t want.
 At least there was that.